-The Skytrain and Seabus require a 1, 2, or 3 zone ticket dependent on the time of day and distance of travel.
+The Skytrain and Seabus require a 1, 2, or 3-zone ticket depending on the time of day and travel distance.

-However, it is important to note that all bus trips are considered one zone fares regardless of trip duration.
+However, it is important to note that regardless of trip duration all bus trips are considered one-zone fares.

 Translink Methods of Payment

 - Single/Cash Fares: Cash or credit/debit/mobile wallet purchase of a single fare.

 - Stored Value (Compass Card): Vancouver’s reloadable fare card.